spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/azure-disk-encryption.md

 5. Scroll down to view the **Properties** tab and check that the **Encryption** section shows **Platform-managed key** for **Encryption type**.

-6. Repeat steps 4-5 for each disk in your cluster.
+6. Repeat steps 4 and 5 for each disk in your cluster.

 ## Resources